HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Best Time: September-October

-DONT wait for first cold snap:
+DON'T wait for first cold snap:

 Best Time: April-May

-DONT wait for first heat wave:
+DON'T wait for first heat wave:

 June-July: Every AC in Chicago fails during first 95°F week.
 We get 200+ calls per day.
 Non-plan customers in Bucktown and Ukrainian Village waited 2-3 days last summer.